 This is how Upvest wants to reach one million end customers

-Fintech Upvest wants to expand its existing business model and thus tap into a new market.
+Fintech Upvest wants to expand its existing business model and tap into a new market.
 Founder Martin Kassing wants to occupy a very specific niche.

-and drove together with legacy investors the collected sum to twelve million euros.
-IDNow founder Felix Haas, who also gave money, justified the investment essentially with two points.
-On the one hand, he said, the field was interesting and founder Kassing understood it well.
-"Secondly, he is agile, which means he is someone who does not doggedly follow a thesis endlessly blindly, but adjusts left and right," says Haas.
-"After all, Upvest's model is different from the original one - and that's super," the investor says.
+Upvest has already been able to convince investors with its plans and initially raised seven million euros from investors such as N26 founder Maximilian Tayenthal; later, venture capitalist Earlybird , among others, also invested and, together with existing investors, drove the sum raised to twelve million euros.
+IDNow founder Felix Haas, who also provided money, justified the investment with two main points.
+Firstly, the sector is interesting and founder Kassing understands it well.
+"Secondly, he is agile, which means he is someone who doesn't blindly follow a thesis, but adjusts to the left and right," says Haas.
+"Upvest's model is different from the original one - and that's great," says the investor.

 FYI: English edition available